Particular/docs.particular.net/samples/scaleout/senderside-and-distributor/sample.md

 snippet: DelayedRetry

 Moving a message to delayed retries in MSMQ uses the same mechanism as message deferrals mentioned above.
-However, the behaviour is identical for messages sent via Distributor and others.
+However, the behavior is identical for messages sent via Distributor and others.
 The message is always deferred to the Distributor queue if the endpoint is configured to enlist with the Distributor.

 snippet: Enlisting